bertronika/copris/README.md

 copris -p 8080 -d -e slovene.ini -l 100
 ```

-Read local file `Manual.md` using the printer feature file `epson.ini`.
-Remove any character
+Read local file `font-showcase.md` using the printer feature file `epson-escp.ini`.
+Interpret
-that isn't present in the ASCII character set.
-Output formatted text to a USB interface on the
+any possible user commands, found in the local file.
+Output formatted text to an USB printer
-local computer:
+interface on the local computer:

 ```
-copris -f epson.ini --remove-non-ascii /dev/ttyUSB0 < Manual.md
+copris -f epson-escp.ini -c /dev/usb/lp0 < font-showcase.md
 ```

 If you need to debug COPRIS or are curious about its internal status, use the `-v/--verbose`